Shicheng-Liu/ardrone_PSU/complex_motion/Flip/README.md

 <br>
 <br>
 **NOTE** : The _Flip_ function can only work on Bebop drone.
 The ANAFI does not know how to flip and will ignore this command.
-If you follow the instructions in this repository, your simulated drone is ANAFI which cannot flip.
+If you follow the previous instructions in this repository, your simulated drone is ANAFI which cannot flip.
 <br>
 <br>
 To address this problem, we need to simulate Bebop in your Gazebo.
 Follow this instruction:<br>